Lyalpha/pympc/README.md

 currently the epoch of the orbit elements is visible in the xephem db strings returned by `minor_planet_check()` as a decimal year format (e.g. ..,2019.317808,..). some diagnostic information and warning when using large time differences is to be implemented.

+the filtering of matches based on magnitude via `max_mag` is limited by the accuracy of the magnitude information in the database so some buffer should be applied to the desired magnitude cutoff to allow for this.

 #### acknowledgments
 this package makes use of orbit elements provided by the International Astronomical Union's [Minor Planet Center](https://www.minorplanetcenter.net).